“Here’s your Wrike manual,” announced the VP of Marketing.

 Also, if you have a large and/or growing team, you’ll run past the features of Trello in a heartbeat.
 It has a few communication features.
 Project timelines are difficult to make.
 Scheduling due dates and deadlines are next to impossible.

 Trello doesn’t fare well with a large workload, jumping from project to project.
 It’s difficult to know what’s for you and what’s assigned to the team.

-A solution like ClickUp gives you a central place for all of your information, allows you to quickly edit and multi-task, and has an amazing interface just like Trello.
+A solution like ClickUp gives you a central place for all of your information, allows you to quickly edit and multi-task, and has an amazing user-friendly interface just like Trello.

 And small teams like ClickUp because of its notification features, which directly update you with comment and task completion notifications.